-Many of my friends who made fun of me now have Apple… including Doug Theis, Adam Small, and Jenni Edwards.
+Many friends who made fun of me now have Apple… including Doug Theis, Adam Small, and Jenni Burton.
 I didn’t talk them into it.
-In fact, most of the time, I had to defend the added expense.
-It’s because it’s not about the Apple Cult or trying to look cool or being anti-Microsoft (I like Microsoft!) or showing off that I spent a bunch more money than someone else did… it was because carrying around Apple hardware continued to inspire me to not compromise.
+Most of the time, I had to defend the added expense.
+It wasn’t about the Apple Cult, trying to look cool, being anti-Microsoft (I like Microsoft!), or showing off that I spent a bunch more money than someone else did… it was because carrying around Apple hardware continued to inspire me not to compromise.

-Outside of the design of his hardware and software, every story I read about Mr. Jobs was that he would never compromise.
-Everything had to be done a little better, a little thinner, a little faster… EVERYTHING.
-Many folks close to him say he was a pain in the butt to work with… but they’d never trade anything for it.
+Outside of his hardware and software design, every story I read about Mr. Jobs was that he would never compromise.
+Everything had to be done a little better, thinner, and faster… EVERYTHING.
+Many folks close to him say he was a pain to work with… but they’d never trade anything for it.

-I don’t have any grand visions of DK New Media being the next Apple, but even within my small network of friends, readers, and colleagues, I hope that I may make them think just a little bit different than others do.
+I don’t have any grand visions of my company being the next Apple, but even within my small network of friends, readers, and colleagues, I hope that I may make them think just a little bit different than others do.